-The dumping allegation is based on comparing the normal values and the export prices from the PRC.
-The normal values were determined based on export prices to an appropriate third country.
-The Applicant provided exports from the PRC to the United States of America ("USA").
+The dumping allegation is based on comparing the normal values and the export prices from the PRC, Japan and Taiwan.
+The normal values were determined based on export prices to various third countries per applicable tariff sub-heading.
+The normal values provided for the PRC, were third country exports from the PRC to Argentina, Canada, Germany, New Zealand, Russia and Spain.
+The normal values provided for Japan, were third country exports to the PRC, Indonesia and the United Kingdom ("UK").
+The normal values provided for Taiwan, were for third country exports to Belgium and Canada.
 The export prices were based on official import statistics from the South African Revenue Service ("SARS").

-On this basis, the Commission found that there was prima facie proof of dumping of the subject products originating in or imported from the PRC.
+On this basis, the Commission found that there was prima facie proof of dumping of the subject product originating in or imported from the PRC, Japan and Taiwan.